Edited by Harry Weger, Jr

 ► pp. 87–109

 Differences in ironic argument endorsement and suppression across topics

 The uses of indirect argument strategies, such as irony, remain understudied.
 This study examined a variety of ironic arguments and the production and suppression rather than reception of those arguments.
 Hyperbole, understatement, rhetorical question, jocularity, and sarcasm were examined in close versus distant relationships.
 Findings point to a tendency to use more negative arguments in closer relationships than those that are more casual.
 In sum, we are more likely to be negative in closer relationships despite what our typical behavior would indicate.

 Cited by 5 other publications

-This list is based on CrossRef data as of 15 september 2021.
+This list is based on CrossRef data as of 18 january 2023.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
 Any errors therein should be reported to them.